+DOI

+The United States Department of Interior and the various agencies and bureaus thereunder responsible for the department’s management of energy resources on the Outer Continental Shelf, including (a) Bureau of Ocean Energy Management, (b) Bureau of Safety and Environmental Enforcement, and (c) Office of Natural Resources Revenue, and any predecessor or successor agencies thereto.

 Election, Elect, Elects, Elected, Electing

 A response or deemed response by a Party to a proposal requiring approval under Article 8.2.2 (Approval by Election), or the act by a Party of responding to a proposal requiring approval under Article 8.2.2 (Approval by Election).

-Enhnaced Recovery Project Team AFE
+Enhanced Recovery Project Team AFE

 The AFE that is to accompany a proposal for the formation of a Project Team whose sole scope of work is the design of an enhanced recovery and/or pressure maintenance program.